-The Natural Resources Commission (the Commission) recommends to the NSW Government state-wide standards and targets for natural resource management.
+One of the specific functions of the Commission is to recommend to the NSW Government state-wide standards and targets for natural resource management.

 Standard and targets